return to okla64.com

 good Chess problem should have just one solution.
 This method can be

-quality of a Chess problem.
+quality of a Chess problems.

 While any Chess position may be considered with this fashion, only